 How many buttons there are on this shirt?

 Don’t confuse the fashion sketch with the flat technical drawing.
-Fashion sketches serve as a base/ guidelines for the Flats.
+Fashion sketches serve as base/ guidelines for the Flats.
 The classical flat is digitally drawn (usually in Adobe Illustrator).
-In general flats is what says that you are a designer who is familiar with the business – they might incorporate fabric swatches, color swatches, close-ups of the logos…..The purpose here is to communicate the design idea precisely.
+In general, flats are what says that you are a designer who is familiar with the business – they might incorporate fabric swatches, color swatches, close-ups of the logos…..The purpose here is to communicate the design idea precisely.
 How do they look?
-Usually just clean black outlines with minimal shading.
+Usually, just clean black outlines with minimal shading.
 There is no figure.
 Nothing interesting going on.
 Technical drawings show the clothes as if they were laid flat on a table.
 You can read more about flats in this article.

 How is wearing this shirt going to make me feel?